Skip to contents

 • algorithm: name of the pseudo-random number generator algorithm originally supplied to push(), NA otherwise.
 The pseudo-random number generator state just prior to the task can be restored using set.seed(seed = seed, kind = algorithm), where seed and algorithm are part of this output.

-• launcher: name of the crew launcher where the task ran.
+• controller: name of the crew controller where the task ran.

 Method collect()